lightstep/otel-launcher-go/lightstep/sdk/metric/aggregator/histogram/README.md

 TODO: Apply Go 1.18 generics treatment to this `interface{}`.

 The backing array is circular.
-When the first observation is added to a set of (positive or negative) buckets, the initial conditition is `indexBase == indexStart == indexEnd`.
+When the first observation is added to a set of (positive or negative) buckets, the initial condition is `indexBase == indexStart == indexEnd`.
 When new observations are added at indices lower than `indexStart` and while capacity is greater than `indexEnd - indexBase`, new values are filled in by adjusting